Emergent spin polarization from $\rho$ meson condensation in rotating hadronic matter: Results and Discussion

 We must keep in mind that $n_{\rm ex}$ and $n_{\rm cond}$ represent different populations with potentially different polarization states.
 While $n_{ex}$ will get polarized due to $\omega$ and $T$ effects, $n_{\rm cond}$ can have coherent polarization just from the macroscopic occupation of the ground state.
 The condensate itself is described by a macroscopic wavefunction.
 We define its polarization $P_{\text{cond}}$ as the spin alignment of this coherent ground state.
 In the lower panel of Fig.~\ref{fig3}, the polarization of the excited and condensate phases is obtained as a function of total condensate fraction.
 Our results show that the polarizations of both the condensate $n_{\text{cond}}$ and the excited states $n_{\text{ex}}$ increase gradually with the condensate fraction $n_{\text{cond}}/n_{\text{total}}$.
 This indicates that the emergence of Bose-Einstein condensation actively amplifies the global spin alignment beyond a simple population of polarized states.
 The condensate, once formed, acts as a source of a coherent mean field that breaks the spin-rotation symmetry.
 This field not only defines the condensate's own polarization but also exerts an aligning torque on the thermal cloud, resulting in the observed concurrent increase in $P_{\text{ex}}$.
 The condensate fraction $n_{\text{c}}/n_{\text{tot}}$ thus serves as a direct control parameter for the overall polarization strength of the system, unifying the behavior of both condensed and non-condensed components.
+It is noteworthy to mention that we have assumed a non-interacting $\rho$ gas for our study.
+The interaction among the particles may lead to a modification of the chemical potential, which can shift the value of $T_c$ from that of a non-interacting case.
+Also, in a highly dense interacting medium, there is a possibility of the reduction of the in-medium mass of the vector mesons, which may lead to a decrease in $\mu_c$ required for the BEC transition~\cite{Mallick:2014faa, Aharony:2007uu}.
+However, the mechanism due to rotation, such as the rotational enhancement of $T_{\rm c}$ and its effect on polarization, remains relatively the same.
+In this study, we present a foundational study using an ideal gas model to isolate and establish the novel interplay between rotation, BEC, and spin polarization.
+A detailed study involving an interacting medium could be done to understand the medium effect explicitly.